prerak01/Wallet-Verification-Discord/README.md

 3. check for channel wallet_verification and send a message if not already sent

 ## Ideally be part 2

+**Will only allow one discord account to be linked with one wallet, no backsies**

-4. make a new directory, add file for button interaction handling there
+1. make a new directory, add file for button interaction handling there
+2. after button interaction, maker a personal thread with the person who pressed button.
+3. Database needs to be instantiated and passed to this button handler
+4. If person is already present in database , then exit thread